opatiny/chemexper-internship-workbook/js/npmModules.md

-# working with node modules
+# Working with node modules

-## Create an npm module from scratch?
+## Create an npm module from scratch

 ```bash
 npm i yo cheminfo-generator